 I read blood meal sprinkled around soil works.
 At least it’s not unsightly and provides a nitrogen boost for plants.
 Others suggest bird netting on top of veggies and pots.
 How about aluminum foil?
 Thye say squirrels don’t like the reflection.
 Talk about garden art.
 Whoa!

 I learned squirrels dig up bulbs, not always to eat them but to find a readymade spot to stash nuts.
 Here I thought planting bulbs they don’t like, such as daffodils (Narcissus), ornamental onions (Allium), snowdrops (Galanthus), and grape hyacinths (Muscari), would work.

-Some swear by feeding squirrels corn cobs which keeps them out of the garden.
-I’ll bet Rocky the Squirrel made that suggestion.
+Some swear by feeding squirrels corn cobs which keeps them out of the garden, and I’ll bet Rocky the Squirrel made that suggestion.
 Then there’s a reader who swears by using a shotgun, adding the crows take the carcass.
 I think he may be onto something, though I challenge him to target a chipmunk.

 Last week I checked in with Phil, “Hi Mary, Yesterday, while making dessert, two squirrels were on my screen door, clutching the screen and twitching their noses.
-I didn’t know they were attracted to chocolate.
-I had to go toward the door to get them off.
+I didn’t know they were attracted to chocolate, and I had to go toward the door to get them off.
 Then I picked up my calico, Lily, and put her near the door.
 ‘Get the squirrels,’ I yelled.
 She made eye contact with me and then slowly walked back to her bed.
 Some watch-cat!
 I’m ready to call the National Guard!”